U.S. Department of State Seal

 5. Can U.S. citizens registered as residents of Gaza enter or transit Israel?

-A U.S. citizen who is also listed on the Palestinian Population registry for Gaza and has a center of life outside the Gaza Strip – someone who has spent more than 50 percent of the last five years outside of Gaza (or more than 912 days) as confirmed by the Israeli government – may use their U.S. passport to enter Israel for business or tourism purposes for stays of up to 90 days without a visa, including transiting Israel to and from the West Bank.
-Such U.S. citizens cannot enter on their U.S. passport for the purpose of transiting Israel to Gaza.
+U.S. citizens who are also listed on the Palestinian Population registry for Gaza may use their U.S. passport to apply for entry into Israel for business or tourism purposes for stays of up to 90 days without a visa, including transiting Israel to and from the West Bank (but not to transit to Gaza).

-For more information, visit the Government of Israel’s webpage: Entry-Exit Information: Israel, the West Bank and Gaza.
+For more information, visit the Government of Israel’s webpage: Entry of Palestinian-American Tourists into Israel

 6. What if I am denied entry?